openservicemesh/osm/DESIGN.md

 ### Endpoints Providers Interface
 The [Endpoints providers](#3-endpoints-providers) component provides abstractions around the Go SDKs of various Kubernetes clusters, or cloud vendor's virtual machines and other compute, which participate in the service mesh.
-Each endpoint provider is responsible for either a particular Kubernetes cluster, or a cloud vendor subscription.
+Each [endpoint provider](#3-endpoints-providers) is responsible for either a particular Kubernetes cluster, or a cloud vendor subscription.
-The [Mesh catalog](#5-mesh-catalog) will query each [Endpoints provider](#3-endpoints-providers) for a particular [service](#c-service). interface).
+The [Mesh catalog](#5-mesh-catalog) will query each [Endpoints provider](#3-endpoints-providers) for a particular [service](#c-service), and obtain the IP addresses and ports of the endpoints handling traffic for service.

 The [Endpoints providers](#3-endpoints-providers) are aware of:
   - Kubernetes Service and their own CRD (example: `AzureResource`)